 So, you received a word-a-day calendar for your birthday and you’ve been raring to use your latest piece of vocab anywhere you can.
 But hear this, your web copy is not the place.

-While the use of unusual, jargon filled phrases do nothing for optimising your search engine results, their biggest crime is alienating and frustrating your users.
+While the use of unusual, jargon-filled phrases does nothing for optimizing your search engine results, their biggest crime is alienating and frustrating your users.

-Keep language simple, clear and buzzwood free.
-Resist the urge to show off your expansive vocabulary and focus in on the intention of you writing; to be read, understood and enjoyed by your user.
+Keep language simple, clear, and buzzwood-free.
+Resist the urge to show off your expansive vocabulary and focus on the intention of your writing; to be read, understood, and enjoyed by your user.

 Those working within very specific, complicated industries are often the guiltiest when it comes to using buzzwords and incomprehensive acronyms, but your job as a copywriter is to simplify the complex.
 Clarifying sophisticated language has the power to broaden audiences and engage with new consumers.

 Mailchimp is often hailed as the hero of technical copywriting, and justly so.
-What could have been a fairly complicated technical resource becomes light and entertaining due to their user friendly vocabulary.
+What could have been a fairly complicated technical resource becomes light and entertaining due to its user-friendly vocabulary.

-Successful copywriting is ultimately like any successful writing: informational, interesting, entertaining.
+Successful copywriting is ultimately like any successful writing: informational, interesting, and entertaining.

 Before you start stuffing your copy with the latest filthy limericks, ( have you heard the one about the boring copywriter from Ealing?) let’s remember there are many ways to entertain.

-Take The Natural History Museum’s online shop, an ecommerce site that goes above and beyond in the name of entertaining copy.
-What could have been any other online shop, with very dry copy, is an enjoyable, informative read, very aware of their audience.
+Take The Natural History Museum’s online shop, an eCommerce site that goes above and beyond in the name of entertaining copy.
+What could have been any other online shop, with a very dry copy, is an enjoyable, informative read, very aware of its audience.

 And why not?
-With a product range that includes both woolly mammoth tea-towels and theatrical beetle themed jewellery, why not throw in a pun or two?
-The end result is very engaging copy, packed with ridiculous dino-centric references.
+With a product range that includes both woolly mammoth tea towels and theatrical beetle-themed jewelry, why not throw in a pun or two?
+The end result is a very engaging copy, packed with ridiculous dino-centric references.

-While humour does help to evolve this copy from single celled organism to award winning ferocious beast, it is also the active and immediate writing that helps to give the site an entertaining value.
+While humor does help to evolve this copy from a single-celled organism to an award-winning ferocious beast, it is also the active and immediate writing that helps to give the site an entertaining value.

-Strong visual storytelling, making the most of the subject matter and a sense of fun were all integral in elevating the NHM from run of the mill online store to an engaging shopping experience with a focus on user experience.
+Strong visual storytelling, making the most of the subject matter, and a sense of fun were all integral in elevating the NHM from the run-of-a-mill online store to an engaging shopping experience with a focus on user experience.